Dtanguy/tryMQ/README.md

 Modules (clients) are connected to a core (broker) and they exchange JSON messages on topics.

 /!\ If you are looking for a stable and reliable message queue, look to existing one like rabbitMQ or ROS.<br>
-/!\ TryMQ is made for experiemnt and break things
+/!\ TryMQ is made for tests and break things
 <p align="center">
 	<img src="https://raw.githubusercontent.com/dtanguy/tryMQ/master/img/crash_logo2.png" width="60%">
 </p>